-NIMH Project Accept is funded as a National Institute of Mental Health (NIMH) Cooperative Agreement involving the NIMH and several U.S. and international institutions.
-The HIV Prevention Trials Network (HPTN) is also providing support to the project (HPTN 043)); support has also been provided by the Office of AIDS Research of the National Institutes of Health.
+NIMH Project Accept was funded as a National Institute of Mental Health (NIMH) Cooperative Agreement involving the NIMH and several U.S. and international institutions.
+The HIV Prevention Trials Network (HPTN) also provides support to the project (HPTN 043); support was also been provided by the Office of AIDS Research of the National Institutes of Health.

-Visit the NIMH Project Accept website to learn more about the study, the sites where it is being implemented, and the members of the study teams at each site.
+Visit the NIMH Project Accept website to learn more about the study, the sites where was implemented, and the members of the study teams at each site.
 The study protocol and other documents are also available on the study website.

 Questions about NIMH Project Accept/HPTN 043 should be directed to: